molgenis/molgenis-emx2/docs/molgenis/use_permissions.md

   columns (i.e. change the schema)
 * **editor** - context: schema.
 Has permission to insert, update, delete rows in tables.
 Can NOT change schema.
 * **viewer** - context: schema.
 Has permission to view data.
+* **aggregator** - context: schema.
+Has permission to count table rows (unless <10), and to view ontology data

+In addition we have special roles to allow for specific permissions around aggregation which currently only have effect on graphql and beacon APIs"

 * **count** - context: schema.
 Has permission to count table rows, and to view ontology data
-* **aggregator** - context: schema.
-Has permission to count table rows (unless <10), and to view ontology data
 * **range** - context: schema: Has permission to count table rows, with a step-size of 10 (e.g. 10,20..120,130 etc.), and to view ontology data
 * **exists** - context: schema: Has permission to see if data exists given certain filters, and to view ontology data

-N.B. roles 'count', 'range' and 'exists' currently only have effect on graphql and beacon APIs.
-User interface for table viewing should use manager, editor, viewer, or aggregator.

 ## Users can get roles in a schema